kevinkreiser/prime_server/README.md

 }
 ```

 We basically just have to define a `work` function/object/lambda whose signature matches what the API expects.
 The `worker_t::result_t` is the bit that `prime_server` will be shuttling around your architecture.
+The third parameter, `interrupt_function_t&`, is a functor the worker passes to your work function.
+Call it periodically in long-running work to cooperate with cancellation: it throws if the request was interrupted (client disconnected, timed out) or if the process is shutting down.
+For short work functions like this one, you can safely ignore it.
 The bulk of this function is just stuff you have to do at every stage in your pipeline.
 You'll need to unpack the message from the previous stage; in this case it was the server itself so the `work` function assumes its valid HTTP-looking bytes.
 You'll then want to formulate a response, either to be sent back to the client or forwarded to the next stage in the pipeline.
 In our case the workers respond to the client in all scenarios so we always initialize `worker_t::result_t::intermediate` as `false`.
 If it were `true` the worker would attempt to forward the result of this stage to the proxy for the next pool of workers.
 At the end we simply do some formatting to the response so that the client will make sense of it and we store this in `worker_t::result_t::messages`.
 OK so now what is left to do?
 Not much, just hook up some plumbing, basically constructing your pipeline.

 ```c++
 int main(void) {